Economy of the Netherlands: Largest companies

-The Netherlands is home to several large multinationals.
-Well-known multinationals are Heineken, Ahold, Philips, TomTom, Randstad and ING, all of which have their headquarters in Amsterdam.
-Thousands of companies of non-Dutch origin have their headquarters in the Netherlands, like EADS, LyondellBasell and IKEA, because of attractive Corporate tax levels.
+The Netherlands is home to several large multinationals including Heineken, Ahold, Philips, TomTom, Randstad NV and ING, all of which have their headquarters in Amsterdam.
+Thousands of companies of non-Dutch origin have their headquarters in the Netherlands, like EADS, LyondellBasell and IKEA, because of attractive corporate tax levels.

-The Netherlands' biggest companies as of 2011 are as following:
+The Netherlands' biggest companies in the Fortune Global 500 as of 2022 are as following:

 Mergers and acquisitions

-In the Netherlands 22,484 deals were conducted between 1985 and 2018.
-This sums to an overall value of 2,226.6 billion USD.
-The year with the most deals has been 2000 with 1,169 deals.
-However, the most value added up in 2007 with almost 394.9 followed by a drastic slump during the world financial crisis.
+In the Netherlands 22,484 deals were conducted between 1985 and 2018, with an overall value of 2,226.6 billion USD.
+The year with the most deals was 2000, with 1,169 deals.
+The year with the highest overall value was 2007, with almost 394.9 billion USD.
+However this was followed by a drastic slump during the Great Recession.